PacketSurf/ZSpotifyGUI/README.md

 This isn't to say _you_ won't get banned as it is technically against Spotify's TOS.
 **Use ZSpotify at your own risk**, the developers of ZSpotify are not responsible if your account gets banned.

+### What do I do if I see "Your session has been terminated"?
+If you see this, don't worry!
+Just try logging back in.
+If you see the incorrect username or password error, reset your password and you should be able to log back in and continue using Spotify.

 ### Contributing
 Please be sure to lint your code with pylint before issuing a pull-request, thanks!